mariomhz/portfolio/README.md

 ## Notes

 The modules of the website are its protagonists.
-The cursor, parallax, and horizontal-scroll choices are the point of the site, not just decoration.
+The cursor, parallax, and horizontal-scroll choices are not just decoration but the main point of the site.

 ---